pechajobs/Admin/.github/ISSUE_TEMPLATE/RFJ.md

 ## 10. Timeline

 When should PechaJobs finish this job?
-List the deadlines for completing the key work phases involved.
+List the deadlines for completing the key work phases involved in this project.